 I think you’ll love these living chapter books for nature study.
 They capture the attention of readers with wonderful tales that weave a storyline and nature together beautifully.

-From harrowing adventures to hidden gardens, many of these timeless stories have well-loved for years.
-They also happen to subtly encourage a love for nature and make perfect read alone or read-aloud selections for your homeschool.
+From harrowing adventures to hidden gardens, many of these timeless stories have been well-loved for years.
+They also happen to subtly encourage a love for nature and make perfect read-alone or read-aloud selections for your homeschool.

 The books listed below are loosely in order from easier to more difficult reads.
 You will find some of them to be obviously “nature study-like” in essence, while others are more subtle and simply integrate plants, animals, and habitats into the stories.
 I hope you find some new treasures here!

 This post contains affiliate links.

 Living Chapter Books for Nature Study

 The Bears on Hemlock Mountain by Alice Dalgliesh